ThomasJScott3/Unit-19-Multi-Blockchain-Wallet/README.md

 <p>

-  First, I top off your wallet with a bitcoin faucet provided by the instructor.
+  First, I topped off my wallet with a bitcoin faucet provided by the instructor.
 As an added incentive to review my code, I am not linking it here.

 <p>